aliras1/FileTribe/README.md

     APIAddress                                  Address on which the daemon will be listening
-    IpfsAPIAddress                              http address of a running IPFS daemon's API EthFullNodeAddress                          websocket address of an Ethereum full node EthAccountKeyPath                           Path to an Ethereum account key file EthAccountPasswordFilePath                  Path to the password file of the corresponding Ethereum account FileTribeDAppAddress                        Address of the FileTribeDApp contract
+    IpfsAPIAddress                              http address of a running IPFS daemon's API EthFullNodeAddress                          websocket address of an Ethereum full node EthAccountMnemonic                          Mnemonic that generates your Ethereum account EthAccountPasswordFilePath                  Path to the password file of the corresponding Ethereum account FileTribeDAppAddress                        Address of the FileTribeDApp contract
     LogLevel {INFO|WARNING|ERROR}               Level of logs that will be printed to stdout